findkit/findkit/packages/docs/docs/workers/index.md

 	},

 	async html(page, context, next) {
-		// The html event is emitted for all 200 status text/html responses where
+		// The html hanlder is invoked for all 200 status text/html responses where
 		// the response html is parsed to DOM.

 		// The `page.window` property is like the `window` object in a browser